-The SFWIB anticipates executing a contract(s) with successful Workforce Services respondent(s) for the period of August 1, 2019 through June 30, 2020.
-The SFWIB reserves the right to renew the contract(s) for one (1) additional one-year period contingent upon the successful respondent(s) meeting the SFWIB's contractual requirements.
-Such renewal(s) shall be at the sole discretion of the SFWIB, and shall be subject to the availability of funds.
-Any renewal(s) shall be in writing and shall be subject to the same terms and conditions as set forth in the initial contract, including any amendments.
+The SFWIB anticipates executing a contract(s) with successful Workforce Services respondent(s) for the period of July 1, 2022 through June 30, 2025.
+The SFWIB reserves the right to amend the contract(s) at the sole discretion of the SFWIB, and shall be subject to the availability of funds.
+Any amendments shall be in writing and shall be subject to the same terms and conditions as set forth in the initial contract, including any amendments.